pablomdd/covid_test_ml/README.md

 ## Description
-With this project we do not intend to be replacing a doctor, we are giving to the users a suggestion to go to a hospital or to stay in home, based on their symptoms.
+With this project we do not intend to replace an actual doctor, we are giving the user a suggestion to go to the hospital or to stay at home, based on their symptoms computed trough a trainned Neural Network.
 ## Project Structure
 Is a two layer neural network, in the first layer it has 15 neurons with a sigmoid activation function and the second has 1 with a purelin activation function to determine the two possible options.
 We created 30 test to train the network and with the best Weights and biases we compute the users inputs.
 ## Symptoms References